 Pickleball and Tennis: What’s the Difference?

 It’s no secret that tennis and pickleball have a lot in common.
-After all, pickleball was created as a fun fusion of tennis, ping-pong and badminton back in the 1970s.
-But just like its name, there’s much that’s unique about this low-impact sport!
+After all, pickleball was created as a fun fusion of tennis, ping-pong, and badminton back in 1965.
+But just like its name, there’s much that’s unique about the sport that’s taking the country by storm!

 Equipment differences